 Wongu University of Oriental Medicine offers a Master of Science degree in Oriental Medicine.
-The program consists of 2,500 hours of didactic instruction and 1,000 hours of clinical training, for a total of 3,500 hours (300 credits) and may be completed in as little as 48 months (4 calendar years).
+The program consists of 2,500 hours of didactic instruction and 1,000 hours of clinical training, for a total of 3,500 hours (300 credits) and may be completed within 48 months (4 calendar years).
 Most of the courses are devoted to the study and practice of acupuncture and Chinese herbal medicine, integrated with courses in Western medical sciences and practice management.